PayClearly/PCLabs/packages/creditor/readme.md

   }
 ```

-Once added, defined patterns can be managed by calling:
+Once added, defined templates can be managed by calling:
 ```
   $: npm run scaffold
 ```

 The cli will then prompt for the information needed to scaffold a given pattern.

-Patterns are outputted to whatever output directory defined in config.js.
+templates are outputted to whatever output directory defined in config.js.

 ### /creditor/config.js